sashakoshka/m4kc/README.md

 This project is an attempt to translate the game into C in order to increase its performance, and to provide a platform upon which to add new features.

-## Bug list

-* Raycaster breaks at -64 along any axis
-* Infinite terrain generation is not fully functional, issues such as chunks flashing in and out of existence are common
-* Structure generation does not work in some chunks

 ## Some goals for this project

 * Maintaining the original look and feel as closely as possible. ✅️